capsule-corp-ternoa/white-paper/white-paper-en.md

 ## Economic model

-The Coin Capsule is the token of the Ternoa Blockchain.
-Transactions made on the Ternoa blockchain are settled in Capsule Coins, namely:
+The CAPS is the token of the Ternoa Blockchain.
+Transactions made on the Ternoa blockchain are settled in CAPS, namely:
 * Creation of NFT
 * Encryption
 * data storage over time